adgeli/The_Supply_Blockchain/source_code/Kovan_Test_Cases.md

 ![Contact Setup](screenshots/test_transaction_setup.JPG)

-When the contract is created, a transaction will be executed against the owners account, reducing the owners account by the amount of the contract 6 Ethereum .
+When the contract is created, a transaction will be executed against the owners account, reducing the owners account by the amount of the contract 6 Ethereum.

 Owners Opening Balance
 ![Owner Open Balance](screenshots/test_owner_open_bal.JPG)